sambott/toy-chat-server/README.md

 Chat server created on Play Framework

 Set Environment variable `AUTOSCALE` to "EC2" or "EB" to auto scale.
+Also requires role policies to access describeInstances() and security group tcp to itself on 2551

 ***
 #### Credits